Field Day Review

 The following are suggested for consideration:

 1. Cross-band contacts are mostly very difficult to resolve.
 (They have occurred even when both stations appear to be using OmniRig to read transceiver frequency, probably caused by being anxious to go to another band before finishing logging of contact).
 Should they be allowed to stand as unresolved, points reduced to the lower scoring band, or should they be disallowed altogether for both stations?
 (A 3cm to 2m contact, that has been seen, can be worth significantly different points at the two ends in both divisions.)

 it can be reasonably determined who is at fault are currently disallowed for

 the station deemed to be at fault.
 A station using OmniRig

 is considered more likely to be correct than the station that is not.

 3. Sent sequence numbers are assumed to be correct, so if a received sequence number does not match, the contact is disallowed for the receiving station.
 However there is some indication that that may not always be true.
 Should the contact be disallowed for both stations?
 That would make it important for both stations to ensure that the exchange was correctly performed.

 4. Contact logging time stamp differences range from 0 minutes to an hour or more.
 What should be done?
 (In some international contests, contacts are disallowed for both if time stamp differs by more than three minutes.)
-In this case, it is sometimes possible to determine the 'offending' log.
+In this case, it is often possible to determine the log at fault.

 5. Worked locators are currently corrected if the worked station log is available.
 Should they be corrected or should the contact be disallowed?
 OR should there be a penalty for logging a wrong locator, say 10% of the correct distance points?
 If there is no penalty, there is no incentive to get them right, and the ‘boundary pushers’ may use wrong locators to get longer distance in the hope they are not corrected.